-Pupils must not be regarded as having SEND solely because the language or form of language of their home is different from the language in which they are taught.
+Pupils MUST NOT be regarded as having SEND solely because the language or form of language of their home is different from the language in which they are taught.
+Pupils ARE NOT automatically considered SEND if they have a formal diagnosis, are behind Age Related Expectations and or are making slow progress.